 Ultra moist, soft crumb, just sweet.
 No starches, no gums, and low sugar.
 Could it even taste good?
 You betcha!

 - Eggs: We love eggs, but my son keeps reacting to them, even in baked goods.
 So for his batch, I left these out.
-I knew the bananas would replace egg’s binding properties well enough, but I needed to provide some additional lift.
-I increased the leavening and use an acid (vinegar) to provide some additional oompf!
+I knew the bananas would replace the egg’s binding properties well enough, but I needed to provide some additional lift.
+I increased the leavening (baking powder and/or soda) and use an acid (vinegar) to provide some additional oompf!
+Isn’t chemistry great?

-- Whole Milk Yogurt: Again with the casein: we used coconut milk yogurt.
+- Whole Milk Yogurt: Again with the casein: we used coconut milk yogurt, you can use any preferred yogurt.

 - Buckwheat Flour: I don’t mind buckwheat flour (which is ground from toasted buckwheat groats), but my kids won’t go for it: it has a very distinct flavor.
 I use raw buckwheat groats that I find in the bulk food section of my Whole Foods.
 These are much more mild in flavor and I can pass it off unnoticed on my kids.
 It is easy to whir the groats in your blender or a coffee grinder to make a flour.

-- Hazelnut Flour: This was delicious in my friend’s batch, but to make it nut free, I looked to another higher protein flour: coconut.
+- Hazelnut Flour: This was delicious in my friend’s batch, but to make it nut free, I looked to another dense flour: coconut.
 I had to use less, as coconut flour absorbs a lot more liquid than hazelnut flour!

 So there you have it: a little window into my brain as I make recipes work for my family and a bit of the baking science behind it!
 We all know I LOVE to bake!
 I blame my mom for that one…we did an awful lot of baking together growing up, it is one of my fondest memories.
 I hope my kids learn to love it as much as me!

-We love these muffins, and hope you do too.
+We love these healthy gluten free banana chocolate chip muffins, and hope you do too.

-Here are couple more muffin/bread recipes with bananas that you may like to try:
+More healthy banana recipes that you may like to try:

-- 3 over-ripe bananas, lots of brown spots
+- 3 average over-ripe bananas lots of brown spots

-- 8 tablespoons coconut oil (solid) (ghee or butter would work too)
+- 1/2 cup coconut oil solid (ghee or butter would work too)

 - 2 teaspoons vanilla extract